leestott/PhiRecycling/README.md

 ### First run of Local Model

 **Note:**
 To Run this demo locally, you will need to download a model and have a GPU to run the model.
+Inference time for a completed response using a Nvidia T500 with 4GB of memory averages 1300 seconds.

 #### Getting Started with Local Models